 Assist in the planning process of the Annual Association Meeting.

-Maintain current list of persons involved in operations, building and grounds, maintenance and custodial services throughout their region (members & non-members).
+Maintain current list of people involved in operations, building and grounds, maintenance and custodial services throughout their region (members & non-members).

 Contact all individuals (either members or non-members) at least twice per year (either by phone or letter) to inform them of regional meetings, VSPMA objectives and concerns, and upcoming Annual Association Meeting.